Worktrees enable checking multiple branches out at the same time.

 - Less wasted storage.

-- You can see the local branches across the folders.
+- The local branches can interact across the folders.

 Setup: